-Jim Collins introduced “Level 5 Leadership” as a powerful way to take a company from Good to Great and characterized the highest level of leadership as HUMILITY + WILL.
-Both HUMILITY and WILL are behaviors, which exist at the surface of Level 5 leadership.
-Many institutions try to build Level 5 leadership through both a Behavioral Approach and EQ training, both of which are psychological tools.
+Jim Collins introduced “Level five Leadership” as a powerful way to take a company from Good to Great and characterized the highest level of leadership as HUMILITY + WILL.
+Both HUMILITY and WILL are behaviors, which exist at the surface of Level five leadership.
+Many institutions try to build Level five leadership through either behavioral modification or EQ training, both of which are psychological tools.
 Do internal structures matter?
 Can one tool solve all problems?
 These principles apply to both leaders and talent.

 Beneath the surface of HUMILITY + WILL lie a healthy Ego, a deep understanding of life, a big dream, extraordinary abilities and other integrated internal structures.
 Individuals with a healthy Ego typically accept themselves and have no need to seek satisfaction through pathological behaviors that will backfire later.
 Humility reflects a healthy Ego but is NOT the only reflection.
 Those who understand that success requires the right time and the right place in addition to hard work can easily understand and respect others.
 These individuals can direct their energy efficiently to pursue their big dream.
 Extraordinary abilities combined with other characteristics will increase their chances of success.
 In fact, many leaders who are great public speakers and somewhat self-centered also share these great features, for example, Winston Churchill and Franklin D. Roosevelt.